nicktodd/spring-course/docs/spring-jpa.md

 ## Configure the Required Beans in the Java configuration classes

-1. Open com.conygre.spring.configuration.AppConfig.java and you will now be adding the following configuration annotations:
+1. Open `com.conygre.spring.configuration.AppConfig.java` and you will now be adding the following configuration annotations:

-    1.	@Configuration which will make it a configuration class
+    1.	`@Configuration` which will make it a configuration class
-    2.	@Import(JpaConfiguration.class) which will cause it to import the JPA configuration class you will be completing next.
+    2.	`@Import(JpaConfiguration.class)` which will cause it to import the JPA configuration class you will be completing next.
-    3.	@ComponentScan(basePackages=”com.conygre.spring”) which will cause it to scan in your DAO and Service beans.
+    3.	`@ComponentScan(basePackages=”com.conygre.spring”)` which will cause it to scan in your DAO and Service beans.

-2. Close AppConfig.java, and now open JpaConfiguration.java located in the same package.
+2. Close `AppConfig.java`, and now open `JpaConfiguration.java` located in the same package.

 3. Annotate the class with the following annotations: